Ringlemere Cup

+The cup is usually on display in Room 2 of the Prehistory Galleries in the British Museum, Bloomsbury, London.
+However, as a popular gold piece, it is sometimes loaned to exhibitions.

 Description

 The body of the cup was created by hammering a single piece of gold, with the handle cut from a flat strip of gold and attached by rivets.
 Although badly crushed by recent plough damage it can be seen to have been 14 cm high with corrugated sides.
 The cup resembles a late Neolithic (approximately 2300 BC) ceramic beaker with Corded Ware decoration, but dates to a much later period.